MalloZup/kubeojo/README.md

 # How to run kubeojo

 At this point kubeojo is under the dev. phase not 1.0 version, as soon a version is ready i will update the doc for running kubeojo.
+( you can still pick up issues from GitHub if you want to contribute for 1.0 version)
 # What is kubeojo?

 Each project nowdays have a testsuite that is running on CI for ensure it stability.